ETO Logo

 To generate 2D coordinates for the clusters, we create a graph from the intercluster citation counts for every cluster in the dataset, then process the graph with the DRL algorithm (implemented in igraph), generating several candidate 2D layouts.
 Across these layouts, clusters that share more citations are generally closer together, but the layouts differ due to random variation in the algorithm.
 We identify the candidate layout with the least overall difference from all the others.
 Finally, we extract coordinates for each individual cluster from the layout.

-To identify a cluster's academic subjects, we take each subject assigned to at least one article in the cluster, then calculate a cluster-level relevance score, defined as (the sum of its relevance scores for each article in the cluster) divided by (the number of articles in the cluster).
-We then select the three top-scoring general subjects and six top-scoring specific subjects as the overall subjects for that cluster.
+To identify a cluster's research fields and subfields, we take each research field and research subfield assigned to at least one article in the cluster, then calculate a cluster-level relevance score, defined as (the sum of its relevance scores for each article in the cluster) divided by (the number of articles in the cluster).
+We then select the three top-scoring fields and three top-scoring subfields as the overall research fields and subfields for that cluster.
 In each of these steps, we use articles from the past 10 years only.

 Key concepts